FrancescoMonaco/LeitmotifsPresentation/slides.md

 # What do we mean by similar?
 The z-normalized Euclidean distance

-By similar we mean that the <span v-mark.circle.red="1"> shapes </span> of the subsequences are similar.
+By similar we mean that the <span v-mark.circle.red="1"> shapes </span> of the subsequences resemble each other.

 A common way to measure this is the **z-normalized Euclidean distance**:
 $$